wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ```

 !!!
 Note
-    We need to use the bracket notation ["first name"] when the key contains spaces or special characters or reserved words.
+    Use the bracket notation `["first name"]` when the key contains spaces, special characters, or reserved words.

 ### Accessing variables

-Variables, defined using the variable mediator, are accessed using the var prefix.
+Variables defined using the variable mediator, are accessed using the `var` prefix.
 ```
 var.name
 var.totalPrice